soxueren/atsd/api/data/series/insert.md

 ### Fields

-The request must contain an array of series objects each containing an array of timestamped samples.
-It is recommended that samples for each series are ordered by time ascendingly.
+The request contains an array of series objects each containing an array of timestamped samples.

 |**Field**|**Required**|**Description**|
 |:---|:---|:---|